How to Create a Local Ubuntu Package Cache with Apt-Cacher-NG

 In the above screens, it shows that we need to update 85 packages and its size is 104MB, let us see how long it will take to fetch the package.

-I’m not even in a data centre, I’m just using a 256Kbps internet connection where the download speed will just be 50Kbps to 60Kbps.
-But see the below image how it fetched 104MB in 3 Seconds?
-That’s because it is already cached in apt-cacher-ng server.
+I’m not even in a data center, I’m just using a 256Kbps internet connection where the download speed will just be 50Kbps to 60Kbps.
+But see the below image of how it fetched 104MB in 3 Seconds.
+That’s because it is already cached in the apt-cacher-ng server.

 Apt Cacher NG Speed